 Great Imperial Hotel

-A place that has been used as the base of operations for the London Combat Revue since the Great Combat Revue World War began.
+A place that has been used as the base of operations for the London Combat Revue since the Great World Combat Revue Battle began.

 ■ Unique Personal Mechs: Each Mech Has its Own Unique Abilities